 It is possible to categorise differently to the above.
-For example Environment could be considered external as well as internal; however, taking this same example we consider external environment (example storm, flood and earthquake) to be related to access and security, whereas environment in the internal context relates to VWS control of circumstances where it could possibly negatively impact on the environment.
+For example Environment could be considered external as well as internal; however, taking this same example we consider external environment (example storm, flood and earthquake) to be related to access and security, whereas environment in the internal context relates to VWS control of circumstances where it could possibly negatively impact on the environment (such as in an event of potential overflow from PRWP).